Hoekz/learnit/README.md

 For creators:

  - `learnit init` - completed, might need to have it initialize some more things though.
  - `learnit new module` - completed.
-Need to automate first commit.
  - `learnit new chapter` - completed.
-Need to automate first commit.
  - `learnit new step` - completed.
  - `learnit new command` - completed.
  - `learnit update step` - completed.